CEEMS API Server configuration skeleton

 IMPORTANT

-It is important to configure the compute and identity API URLs as displayed by the service catalog in the Openstack cluster.
-For instance, CEEMS API server supports only identity API version v3 and it adds v3 to URL path when making API requests.
-However, it expects the configured API URL for compute contains the API version v2.1 as shown in the above config.
+It is important to configure the compute and identity API URLs as displayed by the service catalog in the OpenStack cluster.
+For instance, the CEEMS API server supports only identity API version v3 and it adds v3 to the URL path when making API requests.
+However, it expects the configured API URL for compute to contain the API version v2.1 as shown in the above config.

 NOTE

-Admin level privileges must be available for configured auth object as CEEMS API server needs to fetch the instances of all tenants and projects and it is only possible with admin scope.
+Admin-level privileges must be available for the configured auth object as the CEEMS API server needs to fetch instances of all tenants and projects, and it is only possible with admin scope.

-It is advised to use application credentials instead of Admin password as it is possible to scope the usage of application credentials to only compute and identity services whereas admin account will give unrestricted access to all cluster level resources.
-More details on how to create application credentials with scopes can be found in Keystone's docs.
+It is advised to use application credentials instead of the Admin password as it is possible to scope the usage of application credentials to only compute and identity services, whereas the admin account will give unrestricted access to all cluster-level resources.
+More details on how to create application credentials with scopes can be found in the Keystone's docs.

-Openstack Nova (compute) uses micro versions for API and by default, CEEMS API server uses the latest supported micro version.
-If a specific micro version is desired it can be configured using web.http_headers section as follows:
+OpenStack Nova (compute) uses micro versions for the API, and by default, the CEEMS API server uses the latest supported micro version.
+If a specific micro version is desired, it can be configured using the web.http_headers section as follows:

 web: